By Debra Soufleris, B.S., DTR

 Chock-full of healthy fats and B-vitamins, and important minerals like selenium (a form of antioxidants) and copper—all know to promote positive mental health.
 Nuts make a perfect snack, especially on the go.
 They are great for traveling or as a crunchy salad topper.
 I like to add them to my yogurt or oatmeal for an additional nutritional boost.

 We are learning more and more about the brain-gut connection.
-Thanks to yogurts probiotics, keeping your gut microbiome in balance has been linked to better mood, less stress and anxiety, and a lower chance of depression.
+Thanks to yogurts probiotics, keeping your gut microbiome in balance has been linked to a better mood, less stress and anxiety, and a lower chance of depression.
 Be sure to avoid flavored yogurts as they are loaded with added sugars.
 It is best to stick with the plain variety and to add some healthy fruits and nuts for flavor.
 One of my favorite things to eat is plain Greek yogurt topped with blueberries, nuts, cocoa nibs, and unsweetened shredded coconut.